Foster Dogs or Cats

-Since A.R.F. has no physical facilities, our animals are cared for in our fosters’ homes or PetSmart Adoption Centers.
-Without the generosity of our fosters, we couldn’t have rescued the nearly 750 homeless cats and dogs we found homes for in 2019.
+All our pets are cared for in our fosters’ homes or PetSmart Adoption Centers.
+Without the generosity of our fosters, we couldn’t have rescued more than 1,200 homeless cats and dogs we found homes for in 2020.

 A.R.F. provides the food, toys, supplies, and pay for all approved vet bills.
 All you need to provide is shelter and love.

 To get start saving lives, fill out a volunteer interest form.

 Meet some of our Dog and Cat Fosters

 My Facebook page is called “It Started With One Foster Cat” and implies that as time goes by, my number of foster cats will increase as well!
 After adopting a cat from A.R.F. in 2016, I wanted to volunteer in some way so I began helping at adoption events.
 It took me almost two years to convince my family to bring in a foster cat, so now I finally get to do that, too.